TheJinius/CS203-Project/README.md

 The backend will be available on [http://localhost:8080](http://localhost:8080), and the frontend will run on [http://localhost:3000](http://localhost:3000).
 The chatbot can be interacted with from the frontend UI.

+#### Deployed Frontend and Backend
+Alteratively, you can access the tariff calculation UI from the frontend.
+The frontend is deployed at [https://trade-optimisation-pathfinder.vercel.app/](https://trade-optimisation-pathfinder.vercel.app/), and the backend is deployed at [https://cs203tariffproject.duckdns.org](https://cs203tariffproject.duckdns.org).

+If you encounter a `NetworkError` while connected to the SMU Wi-Fi, do connect to a different Wi-Fi source and try again (the DNS server is blocked by the school Wi-Fi).

 ### 4. Running Backend Tests

 To run backend tests, make sure Docker Desktop is running on your machine.
 Some tests require Docker containers for database or service emulation.